twosixlabs/armory/docs/scenarios.md

 The model uses a custom CNN architecture with a single input that stacks SAR (first four channels only, representing the real and imaginary components of the reflected electromagnetic waves) and EO (all ten channels) data.
 Immediately after the input layer, the data is split into SAR and EO data streams and fed into their respective feature extraction networks.
-In the final layer(s), the two networks are fused to produce a single prediction output.
+In the final layer, the two networks are fused to produce a single prediction output.
 * **Threat Scenario:**
   * Adversary objectives:
-    * Untargeted - an adversary may simply wish to evade correct classification
+    * Untargeted - an adversary wish to evade correct classification
   * Adversary Operating Environment:
     * Non-real time, digital evasion attack - the attack will be "universal" with respect to scaling, rotation and translation.